NowEwo/EwOS/README.md

 Simply run `qemu-system-i386 fda build/Main.floppy.img`

 ### VirtualBox , VMWare or others
-Go to your VM settings and set the floppy image to your builded image
+Go to your VM settings and set the floppy image to your built image